MichaelKohler/jabber-firefox-os/README.md

 `gulp fetch_translation`

-to fetch all available translation files (`./locales/*`) and automatically update the manifest.webapp file.
+to fetch all available Translation files (`./app/locales/*`) and automatically update the manifest.webapp file.